-- 1 User Reports.
-This group includes reports about how end users are interacting with Parallels RAS: - User Activity shows all sessions produced by all users in the system.
-The report shows information about each session and includes active time, idle time, and disconnected time. - User Session Activity shows all sessions produced by a single user.
-The report shows information about each session and includes active time, idle time, and disconnected time. - Application Usage by User shows applications used by a specified user, including number of times used and total time. - Devices Used by User shows information about devices used by a user.
-The report includes information such as device vendor, device model, and total time used. - Client Operating System Used by User shows the operating system being used by a specified user. - Full User Information shows detailed information about a specified user. - 2 Group Reports.
-These reports obtain information about how groups of users are interacting with Parallels RAS: - Groups Activity shows all sessions produced by all groups in the system.
-The report includes active, idle, and disconnected time. - Group Sessions Activity shows all sessions produced by a group in the system.
-The report shows information about each session produced by each user in the group and includes start, end, active, idle, disconnect and total time. - Applications Used by Group shows applications used by a specified group, including number of times used and total time. - Devices Used by Group shows information about devices used by users as members of a specified group.
-The report includes device vendor, model and total time used. - Client Operating System Used by Group shows the operating system used by members of a particular group. - 3 Devices Reports.
-This group includes reports about the devices that are connecting to Parallels RAS: - Devices Used shows all devices using the system.
-The report includes a device manufacturer, model, and the number of sessions opened by the device. - Client Operating System Used shows devices and corresponding operating systems that are using the system. - Parallels Client Version Used shows information about a device model, Parallels Client version used, and session information. - 4 Server Reports.
-This group includes reports about the activity of Parallels RAS server components: - Sessions Activity on Server shows the session activity of users on a particular server.
-Report includes start, end, active, idle and disconnect time.
+- 1 Users reports.
+This group includes reports about how end users are interacting with Parallels RAS: - Sessions activity for all users shows all sessions produced by all users in the system.
+The report shows information about each session and includes active time, idle time, disconnected and total time.
+A user is identified by username and IP address.
+The Gateway information is also included. - Sessions activity for user shows all sessions produced by a single user.
+The report shows information about each session and includes active time, idle time, disconnected and total time. - Application usage for user shows applications used by a specified user, including number of times used and total time. - Device usage for user shows information about devices used by a user.
+The report includes information such as device vendor, device model, and total time used. - Operating system usage for user shows the operating system being used by a specified user. - Full user information shows detailed information about a specified user. - 2 User groups reports.
+These reports obtain information about how groups of users are interacting with Parallels RAS: - Sessions activity for all groups shows all sessions produced by all groups in the system.
+The report includes active, idle, and disconnected time. - Sessions activity for group shows all sessions produced by a group in the system.
+The report shows information about each session produced by each user in the group and includes start, end, active, idle, disconnect and total time. - Application usage for group shows applications used by a specified group, including number of times used and total time. - Device usage for group shows information about devices used by users as members of a specified group.
+The report includes device vendor, model and total time used. - Client operating system usage for group shows the operating system used by members of a particular group. - 3 Devices reports.
+This group includes reports about the devices that are connecting to Parallels RAS: - Devices used shows all devices using the system.
+The report includes a device manufacturer, model, and the number of sessions opened by the device.